go-kit/kit/README.md

 transport, bindings are typically provided by the Go library for the transport, and there's not much for Go kit to do.
 In those cases, see the examples to understand how to write adapters for your endpoints.
 For now, see the [addsvc][addsvc] to understand how transport bindings work.
-We'll soon have specific examples for Thrift, gRPC, net/rpc, and JSON over HTTP.
-Avro and JSON/RPC support is planned.
+We have specific examples for Thrift, gRPC, net/rpc, and JSON over HTTP.
+JSON/RPC and Swagger support is planned.

 [transport]: https://github.com/go-kit/kit/tree/master/transport
 [addsvc]: https://github.com/go-kit/kit/tree/master/examples/addsvc